 The UK becomes a Part 2 listed country.

-If the UK ends up as a part 2 listed country then all the current passport regulations would still apply but animals would also require a Model Health Certificate to travel.
+If the UK ends up as a Part 2 listed country, all the current passport regulations would still apply but animals would also require a Model Health Certificate to travel.

-It is expected that a model health certificate would be issued by an official veterinarian at least 21 days post Rabies vaccination and within 10 days of travel.
+It is expected that a model health certificate would be issued by an official veterinarian at least 21 days after the Rabies vaccination and within 10 days of travel.
 The certificate would be valid for 4 months for travel within the EU.